 Sticky Toffee Pudding with Toffee Sauce and Homemade Vanilla Bean Gelato

 Making the gelato from scratch changes the whole dessert.
 The richness of a proper custard-based vanilla bean gelato against the warm sticky toffee pudding is not the same as opening a pint from the freezer.
 It does not have to be the same, and there are nights where a good store-bought vanilla is exactly right.
 But when you have time and the dinner warrants it, this is the version to make.

-Chef’s Notes
+Chef’s Notes for Sticky Toffee Pudding

 Plating.
-Invert the warm pudding onto a warmed plate.
-Sauce goes over the top, pooling on the plate.
-Gelato placed to the side, touching the pudding, so it melts into the sauce at the edge.
+Set the ramekin on a warmed plate.
+Pour sauce over the top of the pudding so it runs down the side and pools on the plate.
+Gelato placed on top of the pudding so it melts into the sauce as it softens.
 Serve the moment the plate leaves your hands.

 Wine pairing.
 A Sauternes or late-harvest Riesling works well here.
 The sweetness of the wine echoes the toffee sauce without competing with it, and the acidity cuts through the richness of the sponge.
 A Pedro Ximenez sherry is another strong option if you want something heavier.

 Prep ahead.
 The toffee sauce can be made up to 4 days ahead and refrigerated.
 Reheat over low heat with a splash of cream.
 The unbaked batter can rest at room temperature for up to 2 hours before baking.
-The baked puddings can be kept in their ramekins and reheated in a water bath at 300 degrees F for 10 to 12 minutes before service.
+The baked puddings can be kept in their ramekins and reheated in a water bath at 300°F for 10 to 12 minutes before service.
 The gelato custard can be made the day before and churned the morning of the dinner.

 Feeding more people.
 The recipe doubles and triples cleanly.
 Batter and gelato ratios stay the same.
 Bake time does not change because you are still using individual ramekins.
 Make one large batch of toffee sauce regardless of how many puddings you are serving.

 Swaps.
 Brown sugar in the sponge can be swapped for muscovado if you want a deeper, more bitter molasses flavor.
 Heavy cream can replace some of the sauce butter for a slightly thinner sauce.
-If you do not have an ice cream maker, a good store-bought vanilla gelato is a perfectly acceptable substitute.
+If you do not have an ice cream maker, a good store-bought vanilla gelato is a solid substitute.
 Do not skip the dates or try to replace them with dried figs or prunes.
 The baking soda reaction is specific to dates and the texture will not be the same.

-If you liked this dessert, try my pumpkin spiced cheesecake for another dessert that performs at a dinner party, or follow a rich main with my filet mignon with apple brandy glaze and let this pudding be the finish the table deserves.
+If you liked this dessert, try my pumpkin spiced cheesecake for another dessert that performs at a dinner party, or follow a rich main with my filet mignon apple brandy glaze and let this pudding be the finish the table deserves.
 For a full private dinner menu built around an autumn evening, the peach bourbon pork tenderloin makes a strong second course before this lands.

+Sticky Toffee Pudding with Toffee Sauce and Homemade Vanilla Bean Gelato